 An Avid Runner & Racer

-Jackie has traveled across the U.S and around the world to compete in events.
-Some of her travels have taken her to races such as the Half Ironman World Championships in South Africa, the 70.3 Ironman in Campeche, Mexico, and of course, many marathons and half-marathons across her home state of Wisconsin.
+Jackie has traveled across the U.S. and around the world to compete in events.
+Some of her travels have taken her to races such as the Half Ironman World Championships in South Africa, the 70.3 Ironman in Campeche, Mexico, and many marathons and half-marathons across her home state of Wisconsin.

 Race Director and Founder

-Now, for 9 years, the series has included at least 3 snowshoe racing events, ranging from 5ks to half-marathons.
+Now, for nine years, the series has included at least three snowshoe racing events, ranging from 5ks to half-marathons.
 With the onset of COVID, the series was on pause for 2020 and 2021.
 However, races returned in early 2022 with three free self-timed events.
-Since 2017, Jackie has even expanded the series to include fat bike racing events.
+In addition, since 2017, Jackie has expanded the series to include fat bike racing events.

 The Snowshoe Scurry winter series is one of three that Jackie has created through her company, Rooster Events.
-When the snow is not on the ground, you can catch the Cottontail Classic in the spring and the Big Swell Swim racing series in the summer.
+When the snow is not on the ground, you might be able to catch the Cottontail Classic in the spring and the Big Swell Swim racing series in the summer.

 The Future of the United States Snowshoe Association

 In 2018, as another award distinction, Jackie became more involved with the United States Snowshoe Association (USSSA), the national governing body for snowshoe racing.
 Her drive to support the athletic community and snowshoers skyrocketed with the onset of COVID in 2020.
-As we learned, exercise engagement served as one of the primary resources used to get through the pandemic.
-But unfortunately many races were canceled due to COVID restraints, causing a flux in the racing industry.
+As we learned, exercise engagement was one of the primary resources used to get through the pandemic.
+But unfortunately, many races were canceled due to COVID restraints, causing a flux in the racing industry.

 Serving As New Director